bespinian/serverless-workshop/README.md

 1. Go to the [AWS Lambda UI](https://console.aws.amazon.com/lambda)
 1. Click on `Create function`
-1. Choose `myFunction-AWSUSER` as the function name, replacing `AWSUSER` with you user name.
+1. Choose `my-function-AWSUSER` as the function name, replacing `AWSUSER` with you user name.
 1. Choose `Node.js 14.x` as the runtime
 1. Open the section `Change default execution role` and note that the UI automatically creates an execution role behind the scenes, granting the function certain privileges.
 1. Click on `Create function`